Softcatala/conjugador/README.md

 # How it works

 1. extract.py reads diccionary file and extracts the verbs in JSON format (into data/jsons)
-2. index_creation.py reads the jsons and creates a Whoosh index (into data/indexdir)
+2. index_creation.py reads the jsons and creates multiple indices in Elasticsearch
-3. Flash application at web/ serves the content
+3. Flask application at web/ serves the content

 #  Git clone